CMS Key Management Handbook

 Guidelines to Minimize the Likelihood of a Key Compromise

-- Periodically rotate keys per the recommendation in this guide;
+- Periodically rotate keys per the recommendation in this guide.

-- Limiting the amount of time that a secret symmetric or asymmetric private key is in plaintext form;
+- Limiting the amount of time that a secret symmetric or asymmetric private key is in plaintext form.

-- Preventing humans from viewing plaintext secret symmetric and asymmetric private keys;
+- Preventing humans from viewing plaintext secret symmetric and asymmetric private keys.

 - Restricting plaintext secret and private keys to physically protected “containers.”
-This includes key generators, key-transport devices, key loaders, cryptographic modules, hardware security modules (HSMs), and key-storage devices;
+This includes key generators, key-transport devices, key loaders, cryptographic modules, hardware security modules (HSMs), and key-storage devices.

 - Using integrity checks to ensure that the integrity of a key or its association with other data has not been compromised.
-For example, keys may be wrapped (i.e., encrypted and integrity protected) in such a manner that unauthorized modifications to the wrapped key or to the key’s metadata will be detected;
+For example, keys may be wrapped (i.e., encrypted and integrity protected) in such a manner that unauthorized modifications to the wrapped key or to the key’s metadata will be detected.

-- Providing a cryptographic integrity check on the key (e.g., using a MAC or a digital signature);
+- Providing a cryptographic integrity check on the key (e.g., using a MAC or a digital signature).

-- Employing key confirmation to help ensure that the proper key was, in fact, established;
+- Employing key confirmation[19] to help ensure that the proper key was, in fact, established.

-- Using trusted timestamps for signed data;
+- Using trusted timestamps for signed data.

 - Creating a compromise-recovery plan, especially in the case of the compromise of a CA key.

-- Data (key) dispersion - Data dispersion is recommended either through Redundant Array of Independent Disks (RAID) or use of erasure coding (bit splitting) in the Cloud.
+- Data (key) dispersion - Data dispersion is recommended either through Redundant Array of Independent Disks (RAID)[20] or use of erasure coding (bit splitting) in the Cloud.
 Data dispersion also addresses potential legal complications (for Cloud applications) that could arise should a server be confiscated by law enforcement.
-Note - RAID (redundant array of independent disks) is a way of storing the same data in different places on multiple hard disks or solid-state drives (SSDs) to protect data in the case of a drive failure.

 Key Archive and Key Recovery Functions